-2. Trial Attorneys
+2. Trial Attorneys:

-A list of the attorneys trying the case, including business addresses and telephone numbers.
+A list of the attorneys trying the case, including business addresses, telephone numbers, and email addresses.

-3. Case Statement
+3. Case Statement:

-A concise agreed statement of the case, including: the nature of the case; the claims, counterclaims and cross-claims; and the defenses raised to those claims.
-The Court will read this statement to the jury during voir dire.
+A concise agreed statement of the case to read to the jury during voir dire.

-4. Witness Lists
+4. Witness Lists:

-Separate lists for plaintiff and defendant providing the names of witnesses, including expert witnesses, divided into the following three categories:

-(a) witnesses who will be called to testify at trial;

-(b) witnesses who may be called to testify at trial; and

-(c) witnesses whose testimony a party will present by deposition or other prior testimony, indicating whether the presentation will be by transcript or video.
+Separate lists for plaintiff and defendant providing the names of witnesses, including expert witnesses, divided into the following three categories: (a) witnesses who will be called to testify at trial; (b) witnesses who may be called to testify at trial; and (c) witnesses whose testimony a party will present by deposition or other prior testimony (indicating whether the presentation will be by transcript or video).
 The Court will read these lists to the jury during voir dire.

-5. Exhibit Lists
+5. Exhibit Lists: